 A few weeks back I wrote an article about promoting your ebook on social media using sites like Facebook and Twitter.

 Today I want to take a look at Pinterest, Instagram, and the new Google+.
 Each of these sites caters to a slightly different demographic.
 For this reason, it is important to really investigate the various platforms to find the one that is most suitable for your ebook.
+Learn how to create an ebook from Facebook posts.

 Who is it that you are targeting?
 Where are they most likely to spend their free time?
 Are they more visual?
 This would make Pinterest and Instagram ideal as they are focused on images.
 Whereas, Google+ is more focused on professionals and special interest groups.